ali-translator/url-template/README.md

 var_dump($compiledUrl); // -> "https://uk.example.com/london/some-category/item?sale=1"

 // As you may see, in url was skipped default language value "en"
-// If you want their in url, you must set "false" to last parameter on method "generateParsedUrlTemplate"
+// If you want their in url, you must set "false" to last parameter "isHideDefaultParameters" on constructor of UrlTemplateConfig
 ```

 **Warning**: be careful with some free regular expressions, as for language '[a-z]{2}', will be better '(en|de|ua)'